Heating halls: 6 heating systems at a glance

 Central heating of halls with an air heater

 Indirectly heated air heaters, also known as air heaters, do not heat the air themselves.
 Instead, a separate boiler or central heating system is connected here, which heats the heat exchanger externally.
 The air heater also draws in air and then passes it through the heat exchanger, which heats it.
 The warm air can then be blown into the hall or distributed via air ducts.
-If you want to use an air heater to heat halls, you should again consider convection and plan for warm air recirculation or ceiling fans accordingly.
+If you want to use an air heater to heat halls, you should again consider convection and plan for warm air recirculation or ceiling fans to provide at least partial relief.

 Panel heating systems for heating halls

 You can install panel heating in the floor, ceiling or walls.
 Underfloor heating is probably the most widespread, but the system behind it is basically the same.
-For underfloor heating, thin pipes are laid across the entire surface of the floor in a serpentine pattern during the construction of the hall.
-Underfloor heating can also be retrofitted in an additional layer of screed.
+For underfloor heating, thin pipes are laid across the entire floor in a snake-like pattern during the construction of the hall.
+The underfloor heating can also be installed subsequently in an additional screed layer.
+Note: In practice, this option is rather unrealistic, as the entire hall, including machinery, would have to be cleared out and would not be available for use for weeks.

 To heat halls, an externally heated heating medium (e.g. water) is fed through these pipes.
 The heat generated in this way can be felt directly in the floor and is only slowly released into the room, but remains there for a while even if the heating is switched off briefly.